PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

-## Logic
+## Abstract
-All modules are decoupled when we store data(program and some output) to etcd.
+All modules are decoupled when we store data to storage.

 - Transpile program desc to sub-program descs(graphs) and
-- Store them to etcd
+- Store graphs to etcd
 	- one graph has unique ID.
 	- one graph has the desired resource.
 - Start workers(pods) to run one graph
-   - worker store pod info to etcd, so
+   - worker stores pod info to etcd, so
-   - the graph can communicate with each other by graph_ID.
+   - the graphs can communicate with each other by graphID.
+- Store output to Redis.
+   - lost data impact is not large.

 ## Architect graph